metamn/perfect/README.md

 1. The length of the SCSS code for each page must be less or equal than the HTML it serves

+2. Use HTML classes or ids only for jQuery navigation